 8. Acknowledge where hustle is overly glorified.

 We live in a world where hustle is glorified.
 It’s on every feed with clamourings of the remote work life from a beach with 7 figures in the bank.
 Yes, you can work hard, and see a profit.
 However, hustle isn’t intended to happen indefinitely.
 Recently, I’ve been following accounts discussing the slow hustle movement.
-It’s been a welcome and countercultural message.
+It’s been a welcome message.
 Here’s what I’ve learned over the past few months.
 Rarely does creation under pressure yield stunning results.
 Don’t get me wrong.
 There’s deadlines, communication, and systems in place.
 However, when it comes to focusing on a project, copy, and visuals, I work best in a setting that feels at ease.